-The task was adapted from our previous study (22) and similar to our recent study (23).
+The task was adapted from our previous study and similar to our recent study.
 It consisted of 40 trials and had 4 conditions based on the trial type (reward or aversive) and its level of difficulty (easy/hard).
-Trial type was cued by a visual stimulus (2 sec-anticipatory) which indicated either to work to win the chocolate taste or to avoid the aversive taste.
+Trial type was cued by a visual stimulus (2 s - anticipatory phase) which indicated either to work to win the chocolate taste or to avoid the aversive taste.
 Difficulty was determined by the amount of effort required to complete the effort stage (easy = 24, hard = 45 button presses).
-This required volunteers to press a button as fast as possible (< 6 sec) to move a bar towards the pleasant picture (reward) or away from the unpleasant picture (aversive), allowing enough time to complete easy trials but not hard.
-If on reward trials volunteers were successful they received the chocolate taste (5 sec delivery-consummatory phase then 2 sec swallow cue) and if not they received the tasteless solution.
-If on aversive trials volunteers were successful they received the tasteless solution and if not they received the unpleasant taste (consummatory phase).
-A grey image (2 sec) was presented at the end of each trial as a control for the cues.
+This required volunteers to press a button as fast as possible (< 6 s) to move a bar towards the pleasant picture (reward) or away from the unpleasant picture (aversive), allowing enough time to complete easy trials but not hard ones.
+If the volunteers were successful on reward trials, they received the chocolate taste (5 s delivery - consummatory phase, then 2 s swallow cue) and if not, they received the tasteless solution.
+If the volunteers were successful on aversive trials, they received the tasteless solution and if not, they received the unpleasant taste (consummatory phase).
+A grey image (2 s) was presented at the end of each trial as a control for the cues.
 Each condition was repeated 10 times, chosen by random permutation.
-To sustain motivation, 4 trials (2 reward/2 aversive) were longer at 9 sec each.
-Volunteers also rated 'wanting' and 'pleasantness' (+2 to -2) on a Visual Analogue Scale (Figure S1).
+To sustain motivation, four trials (two reward/two aversive) were longer at 9 s each.
+Volunteers also rated 'wanting' and 'pleasantness' (+2 to -2) on a VAS (Fig. 1).